Blazemeter/taurus/site/dat/docs/JMeter.md

                              # behind dns load balancers.
 True by default.
     force-parent-sample: true  # generate only parent sample for transaction controllers.
                                # True by default
+    content-encoding: utf-8  # global content encoding, applied to all requests.
+                             # Unset by default
     data-sources: # list of external data sources
     - path/to/my.csv  # this is a shorthand form
     - path: path/to/another.csv  # this is full form, path option is required